 5. Uninstall unused applications

-You may have a large number of unwanted and unused applications that eat up your disk space.
-Review them and remove unused ones.
-To uninstall applications correctly use App Uninstaller.
-The app deletes all remains – service and temporary files, that can be left on hard drive when you just trash the application.
+You may have a large number of unused applications that eat up your disk space.
+Review them periodically and remove any unused ones.
+Remember that to uninstall applications completely, you need to find and remove their support files as well.
+Read how to completely uninstall apps on Mac or use a Pro tool from MacCleaner Pro bundle – App Cleaner & Uninstaller.
+This app automatically finds all remains, service and temporary files that can be left behind on a hard drive when you just trash the application.

 Here is how to completely uninstall apps on Mac:

 - Launch App Cleaner & Uninstaller.